Improve Cash Flow and Collection Efficiency with SAP’s Automated Dunning Process

 Dunning Procedure in SAP Configuration

 Several steps are involved in configuring the Dunning Procedure in SAP, therefore the procedure is formalized as per the internal policy of the company, external laws, and agreements with customers.
-These configuration steps include dunning keys, dunning levels, and dunning parameters.

 Define Dunning Procedure